thepower/power-docs/docs/devGuide/01-testnets-intro.md

 ## Introduction

-The testnet is a network consisting of three or more nodes.
+The testnet is a testing network, consisting of nodes divided into chains.
+The main purposes of testnet are to:

+- test the survivability of the network under different workloads;
+- test the connectivity of nodes in different configurations;
+- test the survivability of chains in different configurations;
+- test different DCloud services.

 The testnets can be public or local.
 Technically, local testnet is a local-hosted test chain — temporary network of three local-hosted nodes used for testing.
 For more information about the test chain, please, refer to "Local Testnet" page.

 The testnet is a powerful tool aimed to help you contribute to web3 as: